AngyDev/custom-3D/README.md

 ## About the project
 The Precise application is part of the [Precise Project](https://www.preciseproject.it/).
 The idea originating the PRECISE project comes from the urgent need of researching, innovate, integrate and validate existing and novel 3D technologies in a new objective unified framework for enabling in the current clinical practice, patient-specific methods and tools for the training, the simulation, the intervention and the follow-up of personalized surgical approaches.
 Such technologies include CAD, Reverse Engineering, Additive Manufacturing, and Virtual and Augmented Reality. <br>
 The Precise application is developed to create a project, import STL files, and visualize those files as 3D images and it gives the possibility to edit and interact with these images through specialized tools.
+The application is compatible with tablets.

 ## Tech stack
 The application is divided into two parts, the client and the server. it is written completely in JavaScript.
 Following the technologies used to develop the application: